abrdn Financial Fairness Trust is committed to protecting your personal information

 - An application form for funding from us

 - Emails or letters you send to us

-We may also collect personal information on you from places such as business directories and other commercially or publicly available sources e.g. to check or improve the information we hold (like your address) or to give better contact information if we are unable to contact you directly.
+We may also collect personal information about you from places such as business directories and other commercially or publicly available sources e.g. to check or improve the information we hold (like your job title) or to obtain updated contact information if we are unable to contact you directly.